FactomProject/serveridentity/README.md

   * Requires this branch, no previous will be compatible
 * /identity/varsconfig.go contains various hardcode options.
 Until release, refer to these when creating an identity.

+## Testing
+* To test in sandbox, run ```sh maketest.sh ```.
+This will add funds to the 'zeros' wallet and create the factom identity list, identity chain, and subchain.
+It will then add a new block signing key, btc key, and a new MHash.

 Using Server Management Tool
 ========